ToxicFrog/mo/README.md

 Which is to say, it sorts by genre and optional category, then content-group (falling back to artist, then composer, and then performer if there is no content-group set), and then album, then names the files with disc number, two-digit track number, artist name, and title.
 (Extensions are applied automatically.)
 If the category name or disc number tags are missing, they are simply skipped; if any other tag is missing, it raises an error.

+`mo sort` is also (somewhat) intelligent about the contents of the tags and will strip out characters that are not legal in filenames.
+The default is to strip out `/` and replace it with `-`; you can change the former with the `--safe-paths` option and the latter with `--safe-char`. `--safe-paths=linux` is equivalent to `--safe-paths=/` and is the default; `--safe-paths=windows` is equivalent to `--safe-paths='<>:"/\|?*'`.
+All listed characters will be replaced with the `--safe-char`.

+Note that this path modification only affects the path it stores the file under, *not* the original tags, which are left unaffected.
+It also *only* affects path elements read from tags; anything specified directly with `--library`, `--dir-name`, or `--file-name` is used exactly as is.

 It is *strongly* recommended that you perform a dry run without actually moving any files first, to make sure everything goes where you expect it to.
 This is the default behaviour.
 To actually move the files, use `--no-dry-run`.

 [1] https://docs.python.org/2/library/functions.html#format